martinjrobins/diffsol/diffsol-la/README.md

 # diffsol-la

 Linear algebra foundation for [diffsol](https://github.com/martinjrobins/diffsol) —
-the vector, matrix, and linear-solver abstractions used by the ODE/DAE solvers, together with concrete backends.
+the vector, matrix, and linear-solver traits used by the ODE/DAE solvers, together with concrete backends.

 Most users should depend on the [`diffsol`](https://crates.io/crates/diffsol) crate directly.
 Use `diffsol-la` when you want to build on the linear algebra layer itself.

-## What's in this crate
+## Traits

 - **Vectors**: `Vector`, `VectorView`, `VectorViewMut`, `VectorIndex`, `VectorHost`.
 - **Matrices**: `Matrix`, `DenseMatrix`, `MatrixView`, `MatrixViewMut`, and sparsity handling.